Complete Rascal development kit with 4 GB memory card and power supply

 Precision voltage shield

-The hardware is reasonably well-tested, but software to run the shield is still in beta development.
-At present, the shield can measure 8 channels at 735 Hz when plugged into an Arduino Uno loaded with the beta software.
+The software to run the shield on an Arduino, written by Brandon Stafford of Rascal Micro, is available for free under a BSD open source license.
+You are welcome to use the code for whatever purpose you like-- use it in your own projects, sell it in a product, whatever you like.
+At present, the shield can measure 8 channels at 735 Hz when plugged into an Arduino Uno loaded with the Arduino software.

 PCB only for Precision Voltage Shield